metamath/lamp-guide/docs/11/index.md

 will create work variables that you can then replace (substitute) with whatever you *do* want (as long as they're the same type).

-When using `set.mm` or `iset.mm`, you'll see work variables of certain forms:
+When using `set.mm` or `iset.mm`, you'll see work variables of certain types:

 * &amp;W<i>number</i> : an expression that is a well-formed formula (wff), in short, some value that is true or false.